Debt Consolidation Loans For Bad Credit

 The 5 Best Personal Loans for Debt Consolidation

 Each lender has its own set of perks and specialized target markets.
 Just because one lender advertises the lowest interest rate, does not mean that is the best lender for you.
 You should compare actual offers from lenders to determine which personal loan offer is best.
 So how can you do this without applying to multiple lenders and affecting your credit?
-Acorn Finance allows individuals to submit one application and receive multiple personalized loan offers for debt consolidation without affecting credit score.
+Submit one application and receive multiple personalized loan offers for debt consolidation without affecting credit score.
 Let’s take a look at the top 5 best personal loans for debt consolidation. . .

 LightStream offers personal loans between $5,000 to $100,000 for debt consolidation.
 LightStream is a top-rated lender for borrowers with good credit.
 They offer low interest rates starting at just 6.99% and zero fees.
-In addition, LightStream is an Acorn Finance lending partner.
 To qualify for a LightStream personal loan you should have a minimum credit score of 660.
 LightStream offers a rate discount for autopayments and is available in all 50 states.
 If you are approved by another lender with a lower interest rate, LightStram will beat the rate by one-tenth of a percentage point.
 Of course, they’ll want evidence of the approval and terms before matching the rate.
 Other lenders may offer direct payment to creditors but LightStream does not.

 Is it better to get a debt consolidation loan or personal loan?